Ambita/samhandling_megler_boligbyggelag_docs/README.md

 # Samhandling Megler Boligbyggelag

-Documentation for cooperation between brokers and housing federations
+Documentation for cooperation between brokers and accountants

-Ambita has designed a set of api messages to capture the flow between a broker and a housing federation.
+Ambita has designed a set of api messages to capture the flow between a broker and an accountant.
 We have split the process into four separate steps:

 1. Boliginformasjon (Information about the object).
-Used to inform the broker about which rules apply to the sale of the given object.
+Used to inform the broker about which rules that apply to the sale of a given object.
 2. Forhåndsutlysing (Advance clarification).
 If the seller want to, he or she can clarify any preemption before the object is sold.
 3. Salgsmelding (Sales message).
-The broker informs about the object being sold .
+The broker informs the accountant about the object being sold.
 4. Restanse (Arrears).
-The broker request what payment needs to be fulfilled.
+The broker requests what payment needs to be fulfilled.

 ## Messages

-In more detail the message format and process is described per product.
+The message format and process is described in more detail per product.
 You may take a look at typescript types for the messages here:

 * [Request types](requestTypes.ts)
 * [Response types](callbackTypes.ts)

+### General information about the message flow

+Each flow starts with an order from a broker using the Vitec Next platform.
+This order will trigger a request from our system to the accountant backend.
+The accountant will send one or more response messages back to us, and we will transform these into a series of operations on Vitec Next.
+The first version of the system relies heavily on PDF files that we deliver into the project archive, These files will gradually be replaced with API calls that push the structured data into the broker system.
+This will be done with little or no effect on the accountant integrations.

 ### Boliginformasjon

 The first thing a broker needs to do is to find out which operations can be done at all, which of them can be done digitally and which of them they need to continue to do manually.
-This can differ from one job to the next.
+This can differ from one sales project to the next.
 This product can be ordered by the broker, and we will forward it to the correct recipient.
-If the recipient is not part of the system, yet we will inform the broker about this.
+If the recipient is not part of the system, we will inform the broker about this.

 #### Request

-First on behalf of the broker the following request is made, the request
+On behalf of the broker the following request is made:

 ```json
 {